 Among other bird species, Swan Lake Iris Gardens is a natural area and part of a great watershed.
 There area many species that come and go in the gardens annually.
 Although the City makes every effort to keep Swan Lake free of predators, being a natural area there is always the possibility of visits by alligators from adjoining creeks.
 This only happens occasionally, and any alligators sighted within recent years have been babies, seldom exceeding two or three feet in length.
 If you should encounter an alligator, please do not approach it, provoke it or attempt to harm it in any way, and immediately report its presence to a Park Ranger or any member of the park staff.
 Snakes are very seldom seen in the gardens, but should you notice one, please follow the same procedure.
 You will notice a large number of turtles in the gardens, including snapping turtles, so please do not approach them.

-Am I allowed to feed the birds?
+Am I allowed to feed the birds or other wildlife?

 Can I take photographs in the gardens?